irwanhub2016/dkatalis/README.md

 ### Running Features Test
-* We can run test on optional browser.
-If you need to run using firefox change param, => BROWSER=firefox and for chrome => BROWSER=chrome in .env file
+* We can run test on optional browser using environment variable (.env)
+* If you need to run using spesific browser change value firefox => BROWSER=firefox and for chrome => BROWSER=chrome in .env file

 To see content .env jump to main directory dkatalis then `$ cat .env`